LeandroCaniglia/Writings/Supporting Pragmas.md

 Task 2: Find the parsing of primitive declarations
 --
-This is best accomplished debugging any method with a primitive declaration.
+This is best accomplished debugging the compilation of any method with a primitive declaration.
+Just create a primitive method and debug its compilation.
+After some few clicks you should get to the parser method that distinguishes it as primitive.